 Will I feel pain when the radiopharmaceutical is injected?

-You will only feel a small pinch from the needle as it is placed into your arm.
 The injection of the radiopharmaceutical is painless.
+The only pain you may feel is a small pinch from the needle as it is placed into your arm.

 Will the camera touch me?